ByteNite2/bytenite-docs/create-with-bytenite/building-blocks/apps.md

 Configuring your app’s data flow using these variables ensures your job runs smoothly and interacts properly with ByteNite’s components.

-Here are the three preset ByteNite App environment variables:
+Here are some predefined environment variables available in every ByteNite App:

 <details>